How do you deal with emotional abandonment? There are ways to cope when your emotional needs have gone unmet.

 In some cases, the best way to handle emotional abandonment is to step away from that person.

-If you realize that, despite your attempts, they’re still not responding emotionally to you, it may be a good idea to part ways.
+If you realize that, despite your attempts, they’re still not responding emotionally to you or you’re in a toxic relationship, it may be a good idea to part ways.

 Feeling abandoned by someone you care about may lead you to feel overwhelmed, confused, and devastated.

 In some cases, someone may temporarily not be available to you because they’re dealing with their own emotions.
 In other instances, emotional abandonment may be caused by more complex processes.

 In either case, you deserve to be loved and supported.
 If you express how you feel but get no response, it may be time to move to a more fulfilling relationship.

 If you’re having a hard time dealing with someone’s emotional distance, consider finding professional help.